hassangulzar1/Assignment-16/README.md

-# I am Excited to share an amazing project A user's Agent with Html Css & pure vanila JavaScript👾
+# A user's Agent with Html Css & pure vanila JavaScript👾

-**I implemented full enhancements on it and focus minor to minor things.**
+- **I implemented full enhancements on it and focus minor to minor things.**

-# - About This Project💻👾
+# About This Project💻👾